A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts

-Over-fitting a model to a data sample can reduce its ability to generalize to an unseen population.
+Over-fitting a model to data samples can reduce its generalizability to an unseen population.
 The severity increases with data complexity and limited size.
-For example, more features creates greater risk that by-chance fluctuations could discriminate target labels~\cite{krawczuk2016feature}.
-An over-optimized model, learned to exploit those fluctuations, leads to what's called generalization error due to variance.
-Model simplicity (under-fitting) reduces that error term, but increases what's called generalization error due to bias.
+For example, more features create a greater risk that by-chance fluctuations could discriminate target labels~\cite{krawczuk2016feature}.
+An over-fitted model learned leads to what is called generalization error due to variance.
+On the other hand, an under-fitted model reduces the error due to variance but increases what is called generalization error due to bias.
 The conflict between these two error terms is called the bias-variance trade-off.
-This issue is an important factor for designing our ML pipeline to support \textbf{DG1e}.
+This issue is an important factor for designing our ML pipeline.

-Estimating generalization error (validation), is done by re-sampling into separate test and train samples.
-Bootstrapping (repeated sampling/testing with replacement), is a good variance estimator, however it tends to poorly estimates bias.
-Another approach is CV, which samples without replacement. $k$-fold cross validation is a popular variant, which splits the data uniformly into $k$ subsets and rotates their role as the test set $(k-1)$ times.
-CV gives good estimation of bias, but tends to be sensitive to variance due to a dependency on the partition.
-Stratification (optimizing representativeness between subsets) helps reduce this sensitivity to a point.
-Another variant of CV, repeated randomized test-train split, offers an improvement in variance estimation.
-This has been found to work well compared with $k$-fold CV for neuroimage data~\cite{varoquaux2017assessing}.
-This makes sense since variance is major problem in neuroimage data due to high complexity and small sample sizes.
+Estimating generalization error (i.e., validation) is done by resampling data into separate test and train samples.
+Bootstrapping (repeated sampling/testing with replacement) is a good variance estimator; however, it tends to poorly estimate bias.
+Another approach is CV, which samples without replacement. $k$-fold CV is a popular variant, which splits data uniformly into $\nFolds$ subsets and rotates their role as a test set $(\nFolds - 1)$ times.
+CV is good to estimate bias but tends to be sensitive to variance due to a dependency on the partition.
+Stratification (optimizing representativeness between subsets) helps reduce this sensitivity.
+Another CV variant, repeated randomized test-train split, improves variance estimation.
+For neuroimage data, this variant has shown to work better than $k$-fold CV ~\cite{varoquaux2017assessing}.
+This makes sense since variance is a major problem in neuroimage data due to high complexity and small sample sizes.